mhwlng/kiosk-server/README.md

 ## CM5

 On CM5, I could not get custom resolutions to work.
-So I use a standard 1920x1080 touch screen.
+So, I use a standard 1920x1080 touch screen.

 I installed the full 64-bit Raspberry Pi OS, with auto login into the graphical desktop.

 By default, the combination wayland + labwc is installed.

 In this situation, scrolling the chromium browser with your finger does not work.
 (It acts like a mouse, so you must drag on the scrollbar with your finger, to scroll.)